HunterNise/splines-KAN/README.md

 > ./setup.sh uv
 > ```

-If you wish to compile the slides, you will also have to separately install the [typst compiler](https://typst.app/open-source/).
+If you wish to compile the slides (or the other .typ files), you will also have to separately install the [Typst compiler](https://typst.app/open-source/) (it is already present in the docker image).

+You can take a look at the files in the `docker` folder to see which pinned versions had been used.

 ## Running